AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost

-The communication for any algorithms in the AutoDDL search space happens twofold.
-The first source of communication overhead is \textit{weight gradient synchronization}: if any weight matrix W is replicated, it gets only a portion of the gradients in the backward path, and an AllReduce is required for accumulating the gradient information.
-The second source is the \textit{data redistribution} for SBP layout transformations, as discussed in Section 4.3.
+\textbf{Sources of Communication.} Communication within the AutoDDL search space occurs from two sources.
+The first type of communication involves data redistribution, as discussed in Section~\ref{sec:sbp_sec_strategies}.
+The second type of communication involves weight gradient synchronization, where any replicated (Broadcast) weight matrix W receives only a portion of the gradients during the backward pass.
+The associated weight gradients are implicit of Partial-Sum state and an AllReduce operation to accumulate the gradient information is automatically performed by OneFlow.